- My LS

 As it stands, this Bill removes vital existing safeguards for cared-for people.
 The Bill should be amended to avoid the unlawful treatment of the vulnerable individuals who receive care and treatment under conditions of detention.

-The Law Society recommends the Bill is amended so that it:
+We recommend the Bill is amended so that it:

 - requires a deprivation of liberty to be in the person's best interests and ensures that a decision to deprive a person of their liberty is only made after consideration of other options and the person's preferences